How cloth nappies work

 Smaller nappies can be used as a booster if two of a larger size are too bulky.
-You may need to ‘double nappy’ overnight when baby is sleeping through, or during the day for heavy wetting babies.
+You may need to ‘double nappy’ overnight when your baby is sleeping through, or during the day for heavy wetting babies.
 You could also add a microfibre booster underneath the cotton nappy.

-The number of covers you require also depends on washing, but more so on how many soiled changes you have per day, as covers often require changing only with a soiling.
+The number of covers you require also depends on washing, but more so on how many soiled changes you have per day, as covers often require changing only when soiled.
 Unless soiled, covers can be wiped, or rinsed and dried quickly.

 When your baby starts sleeping through, you might find that the next size cover up from the one s/he wears during the day fits better with double nappies inside.

 If you aren’t requiring a night-time nappy cover of the same size, then 5 covers seem to be sufficient in most situations.